wp-plugins/back-to-top-advanced/readme.txt

 Back to top advanced scroll icon that does alot more than scroll.
 Be original and add it to your website to share your social media profiles, allow users to simply access important features and edit content real time.
+Includes admin helper features and lot more.
+Try this out.

 Some features: